Key Staff

 Institute Director, Arthur C. Clarke Institute for Space Education

-As Clarke Institute Director, he is responsible for overseeing the creation and delivery of international science education initiatives with a focus on earth and space.
+As NCESSE Center Director, he is responsible for overseeing the creation and delivery of national science education initiatives with a focus on earth and space.
 These include programs for schools, families, and the public; professional development for grade K-12 educators; and exhibitions for museums and science centers.
 Initiatives are meant to provide a window on the nature of science and the lives of modern-day explorers, with special emphasis on not just what is known about Earth and space but how it has come to be known.
 Programs embrace a Learning Community Model for science education.

 Jeff’s planetary science research includes the development of techniques for measuring global winds on other planets using large telescopes on Earth.
 His research has produced the first direct measurement of the global winds above the clouds on Venus, and the first measurement of the global winds on Mars.